-Loans are usually taken out by small-business owners, partners, the C-suite, or a president.
+Loans are usually taken out by small-business owners, partners, the C-suite or a president.
 Depending on your business’s governance structure, some or all of these players will need to be involved in the process.

 The decision to apply for a loan is ultimately a business one.
 Loans can help to grow your business, protect your bottom line and benefit your employees.

-To submit the most acceptable application, consider the following factors.
+In order to submit the most acceptable application, consider the following factors.

 Choose your lender